programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 df_abstracts_tfidf = tfidf.fit_transform(df_abstracts["abstract_lemma"])
 ```

 When printing out the `df_abstracts_tfidf` object, you can see that our initial matrix is *huge* and includes over 8,000 words from the overall vocabulary of the 701 abstracts.
-This is obviously too much, not only from a computational perspective but also because clustering algorithms such as k-means become less efficient due to the so-called *curse of dimensionality*.
+This is obviously too much, not only from a computational perspective but also because clustering algorithms such as k-means become less efficient due to the so-called ["curse of dimensionality"](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 We will thus need to reduce the number of features significantly.

 To do so, we first create a new version of our TF-IDF vectorized data.
 This time, however, we tell the vectorizer that we only want a reduced set of 250 features.
 We also tell the model to only consider words from the vocabulary that appear in at least five different documents but in not more than 200 documents.
 We also add the possibility to include single words and bigrams (such as “19th century”).
 Finally, we tell our model to clean the text of any potential accents.